harubaru/ran-yakumo/README.md

 - **Danbooru Search** : Able to fetch images from Danbooru.
 - **Wikipedia Search** : Uses Wikipedia's search API to fetch wikipedia articles based on a search query.
 - **YouTube Search** : Uses GPT-3 to classify similarity between search query and video title.
-- **Trivia Q&A** : Returns an answer for a question.
-This can be helpful in doing quick information gathering without going to Google.
 - **Rate Limiting** : Messages are rate limited to 1 message per 10 seconds, or 6 messages per minute.
 This is to help reduce API costs and spam.

 ### Setup